ReadableRegex/readableRegex/README.md

 1. Write code that is easily readable (small functions, organized files, easy to understand and descriptive function names/files/etc)
 2. Test code thoroughly (manually with screenshots or proof of it working or with unit tests if possible)
+3. Write JSDoc strings with schemas and endpoint information for each endpoint to generate docs for the API.
+See the Documentation section for more details below.

 ## New Features/Issues